microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 An information bar can have several configurations, here are some notable ones.

-When an information bar is conveying information of a common severity, like displaying an error or warning, a notification can be set to have one of many NotificationTypes to use consistent Fluent styling for it's identifiers.
+When an InfoBar is conveying information of a common severity, like displaying an error or warning, it can be set to have one of many severity levels to use consistent Fluent styling for it's identifiers.
 ![A mockup of an InfoBar in a Warning state with a close button and a message](images/Warning_NoButton.png)

 If a call to action is needed, an information bar can have customizable action or hyperlink buttons.